digital-chemistry-laboratory/morfeus/docs/dispersion.rst

 Background
 **********

-The P_int dispersion descriptor was introduced by Pollice and Chen as a quantitative descriptor for dispersion interactions [1]_. morfeus can calculate P_int based on an electron density isosurface, as in the original article.
+The 🍺P\ :sub:`int` dispersion descriptor was introduced by Pollice and Chen as a quantitative descriptor for dispersion interactions [1]_. ᴍᴏʀғᴇᴜs can calculate P_int based on an electron density isosurface, as in the original article.
 In addition, we have found that a very fast method based on surfaces constructed from vdW radii correlate very well with P_int from electron